GarrettOHara/graduate-intro-operating-systems-notes/lecture_P1L2/notes.md

 ## Micro kernel

-- Only require the most basic primitives at the operating system level
+*Only require the most basic primitives at the operating system level*

-- can support some basic services to represent
+- Can support some basic services to represent
-  - address space, context, and thread
+  - Address space, context, and threads

-Typical services we usually think of as apart of the operating system like
+- Typical services we usually think of as apart of the operating system like
-  - file system
+  - File system
-  - device drivers
+  - Device drivers
-  - applications like databases
+  - Applications like databases

-All typically run outside of the operating system at User Level
+- All typically run outside of the operating system at User Level

-Requires lots of interprocess iterations
+- Requires lots of interprocess iterations

-Will support inter process communication as one of lots core services within the OS as well as address spaces and threads
+- Will support inter process communication as one of lots core services within the OS as well as address spaces and threads

 ***Benefits:***
 - Very small in size/footprint